binkley/modern-java-practices/README.md

 projects, you an address these as you go along or while refurbishing an existing project:

+* **Team agreement comes first**.
+Make sure everyone is onboard and clear on what build standards are, and understands&mdash;at least as an outline&mdash;what the build does for them
 * Provide a *good* `README.md`.
 This saves you a ton of time in the long run.
   This is your _most important_ step.
 A good resource is Yegor's [_Elegant READMEs_](https://www.yegor256.com/2019/04/23/elegant-readme.html)